 Cosmetic surgery is the most common way of dealing with the issue.
 Liposuction, Botox and neck lifts are the usual recommendations by cosmetic surgeons, who declare, “You cannot get rid of the problem without surgery!”
 Typical surgeries performed for this are known as cervicoplasty (a procedure to remove excess skin) and platysmaplasty (which removes or alters muscles in the neck).
 Aside from the risks of anesthesia, there is the chance of bruising, bleeding, infection, and (worst of all) nerve injury.
-In some cases, we find scar tissue buildup and eventual puckering of the skin.
+In some cases, scar tissue buildup and eventual puckering of the skin can occur.

 Consider Facial Exercises

 How to eliminate the “turkey neck?”
 You can address this condition with a simple exercise.
 It is super-effective, but only if you’re super-diligent, doing it every single day.